muru/vim-manpager/README.md

 It:

-1. Keeps the backspaces added by `man` and conceals them.
+1. Removes the backspaces added by `man`, and marks the removals is with 0x01 and 0x02 characters.
-2. It uses these backspace-highlighted words to do syntax highlighting.
+2. It uses these markers to do syntax highlighting, and adds them to `iskeyword` so that `*`-searching for highlighted terms only match highlighted commands.
 3. Syntax highlighting for a few more types than the default `syntax/man.vim` (options, environment variables, man-highlighted manpages, section headings, etc.).